coderavine/sparta/docs/is_array.md

 #IsArray Validator

-This validator can be used to ensure that a given value is a valid __array__.
+This validator can be used to ensure that the given value is a valid __array__.

 [**Back to Validators List**](./reference.md#validators-list)